jdrews/logstation/README.md

 ### Usage ###
 * Call `logstation` or `logstation.exe`
    * It will create an logstation.conf in your current directory if one doesn't exist and exit
    * Update logstation.conf as desired
-* Call `logstation` or `logstation.exe` again to start it
+   * Call `logstation` or `logstation.exe` again
-* Navigate to `http://127.0.0.1:8884` to start tailing (or your IP)
+* Navigate to `http://127.0.0.1:8884` to start tailing (refer to [logstation.conf](logstation.default.conf) for listen IP and port)

-Can also use `-c your-logstation.conf` argument to specify a config file
+You can also use `-c your-logstation.conf` argument to specify a config file

 Take a look at [an example logstation.conf here](logstation.default.conf).